shekhar132-a11y/Practs--DAA/README.md

 # Pract5-DAA

-## SUMAMRY OF PRACT-5:
+__SUMAMRY
       The Knapsack Problem was implemented using Dynamic Programming to find the maximum value within a given weight capacity.
 DP stores solutions to smaller subproblems         and uses them to build the final optimal solution.

 Conclusion:
 ##Practical_6
-#Summary
+__Summary

        Chain Matrix Multiplication is used to find the best order to multiply a group of matrices.
-Dynamic Programming stores the results of smaller problems and uses them to solve the bigger problem.
+Dynamic Programming stores the results of smaller problems and uses them        solve the bigger problem.
 This reduces repeated calculations and saves time.

 __Conclusion

        Dynamic Programming helps find the minimum number of multiplications needed to multiply a chain of matrices.
 It gives an efficient and optimal solution.

        Dynamic Programming provides an efficient and optimal solution to the Knapsack Problem, reducing repeated calculations and improving performance compared with the          recursive approach.

+##practical_8

+__Summary

+       BFS and DFS are methods used to visit all the nodes of a graph.

+       BFS visits nodes level by level and uses a queue.
+       DFS visits nodes deeply one by one and uses a stack or recursion.

+__Conclusion

+       BFS and DFS are useful graph traversal techniques.
+BFS is useful for level-wise searching, while DFS is useful for deep searching and backtracking.